The dynamic

 dynamic

-operations may be slower due to the need to resolve types at runtime. - Loss of type safety: Using
+operations can be slower due to the need to resolve types at runtime. - Loss of Type Safety: The use of

 dynamic

-skips type checks at compile time, which can lead to runtime errors that would be avoidable with statically defined types. - Less clarity: Code with
+skips type checks at compile time, which can lead to runtime errors that would be avoidable with statically defined types. - Reduced Clarity: Code with

 dynamic